Athens Democracy Forum: Kofi Annan NextGen Democracy Prize

 The Democracy & Culture Foundation, in partnership with the Kofi Annan Foundation, awards the Kofi Annan NextGen Democracy Prize at the Athens Democracy Forum.
-The prize is awarded to a youth activist between 18–30 years old, who exemplifies exceptional leadership to inspire more young people to commit to the advancement of democracy.
+The prize is awarded to a youth activist between 18 and 30 years old, who exemplifies exceptional leadership to inspire more young people to commit to the advancement of democracy.
 The award was established in 2023.
 The Athens Democracy Forum first partnered with the Kofi Annan Foundation in 2017, after Mr. Kofi Annan attended the forum.